raphkoebraam/RS_RealmExample/README.md

 RS-RealmExample
 =============================

-A simple example of a to-do list using [Realm.io](https://realm.io) as database.
+A simple example of a to-do list using [Realm.io](https://realm.io) as database for iOS written in Swift.